Theme

 Nemotron-Labs-Diffusion-14B is an NVIDIA text-generation model focused on more efficient decoding for language-model inference.

 NVIDIA presents the broader Nemotron-Labs-Diffusion family as tri-mode language models that can switch between autoregressive decoding, diffusion-style parallel decoding, and self-speculation during inference.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is